-Hit every plate with the mallet (the ‘club’).
-Each of them emits a different sound from the musical scale.
-Make the xylophone play by hitting the plates closer to their upper ends or to their centres.
+Strike every bar with the mallet.
+Each of them emits a different sound.
+Play the xylophone by striking the bars closer to their upper ends or to their centres.
 Examine how the sound pitch changes with the change of the spot you hit.

-Xylophone comes from a family of self sounding instruments. - so called idiophones.
-The bar, when struck, vibrates and emits a sound wave dependent on the bar’s length.
+The xylophone comes from a family of self-sounding instruments – the so-called idiophones.
+The bar, when struck, vibrates and emits a sound wave dependent on its length.
 The shorter the bar, the higher the pitch.

-The first European depiction of xylophone can be seen in one of woodcuts from the 1523 Dance of Death cycle by Hans Holbein the Younger.
+The first European depiction of the xylophone can be seen in one of the woodcuts from the 1523 Dance of Death cycle by Hans Holbein the Younger.